Paul-creator2000/activity.1/README.md

 # activity.1
-This is among my first coding activities as I'm starting out on my web development journey
+This is among my first coding activities as I'm starting out on my web development journey.